-$$(x_1, x_2, x_3, x_4, x_5) = (-2 + 6r - 3t, r, 7 - 4t, 8 - 5t, t)$$
+$$(x_1, x_2, x_3, x_4, x_5) = (-2 + 6r - 3t, r, 7 - 4t, 8 - 5t, t)$$ where r and t are any real numbers.

 In Summary

 Gaussian (or Gauss-Jordan) elimination will result in exactly one of the following three outcomes:

 - Some row of the REF or RREF will have zeros in all but the right-most position.
 In this case the system is inconsistent (has no solution.)
 Otherwise... - The REF (or RREF) will have fewer non-zero rows than variables.
 In this case the system is consistent with infinitely many solutions.
 Assign a different parameter to each of the free variables and solve for the leading variables in terms of the free variable parameters.
 Otherwise... - The REF (or RREF) will have the same number of non-zero rows as variables and there is a single solution to the system.
 The system is consistent.